luuisotorres/Credit-Card-Fraud-Detection/README.md

 Beyond the confusion matrix, we also have some other relevant metrics.
 They are:<br><br>

 ### Accuracy <br><br>
-Accuracy simply tell us the propotion of correct predictions.
+Accuracy simply tells us the proportion of correct predictions.
 This is how we calculate it:<br>
 <center><img src = "https://www.mydatamodels.com/wp-content/uploads/2020/10/2.-Accuracy-formula-machine-learning-algorithms.png"></center><br>

 ### Precision <br><br>